ttomtsis/DVDApplication/README.md

  - **DB_PASSWORD** : The password that you use when you connect to the database
  - **DATASOUCE_URL** : The url to your database.
 You can use any database that is compatible with Spring Boot like PostgreSQL or MySQL etc, however note that this application was developed and tested while using MySQL 8.0.
 Also take care to use the correct driver in the provided url.

-Note that **the containerized profile does not use an H2 database by default** and if you set it active but forget to provide the above environment variables the server's execution will fail.

 ## TLS configuration
 You can use the provided certificates or you can override the following properties to implement your own